light156/multi-ancestry-COJO/README.md

 For example, for HDL trait on ~6,500,000 SNPs and ~76,000 individuals, the running time per chromosome for our program using 1 thread, and GCTA using 5 threads, is as follows.
 ![time_comparison_HDL.png](time_comparison_HDL.png)

-We highly recommend cloning the repository and building `manc_cojo` from source to achieve optimal performance on your system:
+We highly recommend cloning the repository and building `manc_cojo` from source on your system:

 ```bash
 git clone https://github.com/light156/multi-ancestry-COJO.git
 ```

-Alternatively, you can download the precompiled `manc_cojo` binary for 64-bit Linux.
+Alternatively, you can download the precompiled `manc_cojo` binary for 64-bit Intel Linux.
-It should be portable but will run 2–3× slower than a native build (for example, ~1 minute vs. ~3 minutes on chromosome 1).
+If it doesn’t run properly on your system, just follow the simple build steps below or drop us an email for help.

 ## Usage & Example Commands